Post-Graduate Fellowship in Global Health

 The Institute for Global Health offers support to postdoctoral research fellows and postdocs enrolled at Northwestern through the Post-Graduate Global Health Fellowship Program.
 The program is funded by the Feinberg School of Medicine’s Global Health Initiative, which is generously supported by Northwestern Medicine Primary and Specialty Care, its patients and Feinberg’s donors.

-Fellows need to be already enrolled in a current post-graduate fellowship program at Feinberg and have completed at least one but no more than three years of post-residency training by the proposed start date of the funding period (July 1 through June 30).
-Fellows from the departments of Obstetrics and Gynecology, Internal Medicine, Pediatrics, Surgery and Family & Community Medicine are eligible to apply.
+Post-Graduate trainees need to be already enrolled in a current post-graduate fellowship program (any program) at Northwestern, and must have completed at least one but no more than three years of post-graduate training by the proposed start date of the funding period (July 1 through June 30).
 Applicants will be reviewed by a committee through a competitive application process.
 The fellowship awardee would maintain their primary appointment in their current division/department for the full year.
 Applicants should display a financial need for the salary support.

 How to Apply

 All application materials are due by Feb.
 15. To apply, submit the following via our online application:

 - Two-page research statement (min 500, max 1,000 words) that provides your research aims and agenda, primary mentor, career goals and (if applicable) a description of proposed field work at a global site with relevant background data on the study and the host-institution